LSSTDESC/stream_sim/_sources/index.rst

 Installation
 ------------

-To install the package and its dependencies, see the :doc:`dependencies` page.
+To install the package and its dependencies, see the :doc:`installation` page.

 Citation
 --------